HARO Link Building: How to Get Links from Top Media

 HARO links are almost always homepage links.
 As an SEO best practice, it’s essential to diversify your link profile with a mixture of dofollow and nofollow links pointing to different pages on your site using varied anchor text.

 Here are a few ways you can achieve this:

 - Guest posting.
 This is still the best way to build dofollow links to your money pages.
 Use link-building best practices, such as not overusing exact-match anchor text.

 - Pinterest marketing.
 Pinterest functions more like a search engine than a typical social media site.
-Although links from pins are nofollowed, Pinterest marketing can be an easy way to generate some initial traffic, especially for affiliate sites in Pinterest-friendly niches.
+Although links from pins are nofollowed, Pinterest marketing can quickly generate initial traffic, especially for affiliate sites in Pinterest-friendly niches.

 - Build citations.
 Businesses targeting a specific geographic area can benefit from local SEO techniques such as building citations (i.e., company name, address, phone number) from high-quality local or niche directories.

-While HARO links are great for building raw domain authority, they should be a supplement to other link-building efforts.
+While HARO links are great for building raw domain authority, they should supplement other link-building efforts.

 An experienced digital marketing service can help you rank for specific keywords to get traction faster than you would with HARO alone.